aleaxit/gmpy/docs/overview.rst

     >>> (mpz(123) + 12) / 5.0
     mpfr('27.0')

-The :class:`mpq` type is compatible with the :class:`~fractions.Fraction` type included with Python.
+The `mpq` type is compatible with the `~fractions.Fraction` type included with Python.

 .. doctest::